Loading

 Workshop Faculty:

-• Prof. Erwin Loh, President Elect, Fellow of the Royal Australasian College of Medical Administrators
+• Prof. Erwin LOH, President Elect, Fellow of the Royal Australasian College of Medical Administrators

-• Prof. Alan Sandford, Honorary Fellow of the Hong Kong College of Community Medicine and Past President of the Royal Australasian College of Medical Administrators
+• Prof. Alan SANDFORD, Honorary Fellow of the Hong Kong College of Community Medicine and Past President of the Royal Australasian College of Medical Administrators

-• Prof. Paul Lai, Fellow of the Royal Australasian College of Medical Administrators, Former Chair Professor, Department of Surgery, The Chinese University of Hong Kong
+• Prof. Paul LAI, Fellow of the Royal Australasian College of Medical Administrators, Former Chair Professor, Department of Surgery, The Chinese University of Hong Kong

 Leadership Workshop for Clinicians and Health System Managers